Pencil Drawing Supply Review

 Thick pencils (also called Jumbo) have a thicker casing and a thicker graphite bar.

-They are used for sketching, shading, or for filling large surfaces.
+They are used for sketching, shading, or filling large surfaces.

 Less idle for realism or accuracy.